-Following are some of the historic landmarks along the Marina Beach in Chennai.
+Historic landmarks along the Marina Beach Chennai

-Victory War Memorial.
+Victory War Memorial

-This memorial marks the beginning of the 13 km stretch of the beach.
-The roundabout pathway surrounding the memorial was earlier called the “Cupid’s Bow”, where the high society met, conversed and romanced during the British era in early 19th century.
+As a matter of fact, this memorial marks the beginning of the 13 km stretch of the beach.
+For intance,The roundabout pathway surrounding the memorial was earlier called the “Cupid’s Bow”.
+As a matter of fact, this is where the high society met, conversed and romanced during the British era in early 19th century.
 Subsequently, a war memorial was constructed in memory of the allied soldiers who lost their lives during World War I and World War II.
-One can see the armed forces paying homage to martyrs on the Army Day, Infantry Day, NCC Day, Navy Day and on Vijay Diwas.
+For example, One can see the armed forces paying homage to martyrs on the Army Day, Infantry Day, NCC Day, Navy Day and on Vijay Diwas.

-Memorials for Leaders of Tamilnadu.
+Memorials for Leaders of Tamilnadu

 The Triumph of Labour, one of the earliest statues to be built commemorated the meeting conducted by M. Singaravelar, a labour union leader, calling for recognition of workers rights.
 The statue was sculpted by Debi Prasad Roy Chowdhury, the then principal of the Government of Madras School of Arts and Crafts, what is today the Tamil Nadu Government College of Fine Arts.
 Interestingly , the watchman of the school was the model for the statue.

 The current structure replaced the old one in 1977.
 It has an elevator and also houses the meteorological department.
 This is the fourth lighthouse to be built for the city, the eacheck rlier ones being built around Fort St. George and George Town in north Chennai.